iwaki6/marken-ai-oita-u-public/README.md

 scores                 # Empty collection which register user's actions and chatGPT response. superusers             # Each document in this collection should have keys: "email", "password", "role".
                        # email is a superuser's email address, password is used to log in "/admin_world", and role must be "admin".
                        # You need to insert such a document manually for each superuser.
+Check also password.py under library folder.

 To run the project locally, follow these steps: